LizWes/playground/README.md

 # playground
 Things I did a magical month in Åland

+There is a comment in every function and program indicating the task given.

-Here is the list of functions and programs I did and short explinations
+Here is the list of functions and programs I did and short explinations:

 **printalphabet/main.go** A program that prints the latin alphabet as a string

 **printreversealphabet/main.go** A program that prints the latin alphabet as a string in reversorder

-**printdigits/main.go**
+**printdigits/main.go** A program that prints decimal digits from 0 to 9 as runes

+**isnegative.go** A function that prints T if its negative or F if it is not

+**printcomb.go** A function that returns thre number combinations in ascending order where firstDigit < secondDigit < thirdDigit